ChristopherRabotin/bungiesearch/README.md

 ## In Elasticsearch
 You can now open your elasticsearch dashboard, such as Elastic HQ, and see that your index is created with the appropriate mapping and has items that are indexed.

+# Quick start example
+This example is from the `test` folder.
+It may be partially out-dated, so please refer to the `test` folder for the latest version.

 ## Procedure
 1. In your models.py file (or your managers.py), import bungiesearch and use it as a model manager.